 Read and analyze a published play to determine the central theme of the play.
-Based on the defined theme, develop a design concept.
-Consider all the design elements - scenic, lighting, props, sound, make-up, costume and graphics - used for the production and the way or ways each can help to express the play's theme.
+Based on the theme of the play develop a design concept for the play.
+Consider two design elements - scenic & lighting or costume & makeup - used for the production and the way or ways each can help to express the theme of the play.

-Design Concept: A detailed explanation of the overall visual/audio experience of a production.
-It combines all aspects of theatrical design (scenic, lighting, costume, properties, make-up, sound and graphics) and integrates them to convey meaning to an audience.
+Design Concept: A detailed explanation of the overall visual experience of a production.
+It combines two aspects of theatrical design (scenic & lighting or costume & make-up) and integrates them to convey meaning to an audience.